 Dewesoft can also stream real-time data at a lower rate to EtherCAT masters in a wide range of industrial, automotive, and aerospace applications.
 This brings the two worlds of high-speed DAQ and fully deterministic control systems.
 Engineers can have the best of both kinds of systems in one, reducing cost and increasing data fidelity.

 Dewesoft introduced math functions in the early years, and these have only grown in number and power over time.
 There is a broad range of built-in math functions as well as a freely configurable math channel engine that allows engineers to create thousands of functions without any programming.

-In addition, mathematics can be run both in real-time (during acquisition) as well as off-line.
-Engineers can capture data and then reload it and apply whichever math functions, including filtering, that they are interested in.
+In addition, mathematics can be run both in real-time (during acquisition) as well as offline.
+Engineers can capture data and then reload it and apply whichever math functions, including filtering, they are interested in.
 Math functions that were running in real-time can be edited after recording and re-processed.